 How I know they worked is based on how I felt.

-I am not sure they are a comfortable vehicle for long journeys though; but coaching has got me and my clients through some of the most uncomfortable parts of our lives.
+I am not sure I would describe coaching as “a comfortable vehicle for long journeys” but coaching has got me and my clients through some of the most uncomfortable parts of our lives.

 It can be transformational, when you allow yourself to trust the process and you have the confidence to really look and see yourself as others do.

 Coaching is unlike any conversation.
 It is very one sided; the focus is on you the client and what you want and need to talk about.
 Coaching questions are designed to train your attention on what you want (solutions) and what works for you (strengths).
 A good coach or perhaps I should say a more experienced coach that commits to developing their coaching skills, will be able to listen and observe the whole of you.
 They will notice if you get more excited about one thing than another.
 They will notice if your shoulders slump at the thought of something else.
 You, your language and your body are communicating all the time and a good coach will track this and reflect it back without judgment so that you can evaluate what it means and make informed decisions.
 You will often get access to information you could not get on your own.